AdamISZ/3roundmusig4fun/README.md

 ### The network interaction

 Obviously this is just for demonstration purposes, but we have N different instances of `musigparticipant.py`, each one serves on a random TCP port (but they all calculate each others' ports based on the chosen index).
-They speak a simple protocol with message types and text lines containing fields as defined [here](https://github.com/AdamISZ/3roundmusig4fun/blob/adfdb7112721ac9d009b917294e67b8d1a582600/musigparticipant.py#L58-L64).
+They speak a simple protocol with message types and text lines containing fields as defined [here](https://github.com/AdamISZ/3roundmusig4fun/blob/53e8b744314bc0842e6b373efee0a72dd47c9aab/musigparticipant.py#L20-L37).
+Each participant (the class representing them is [here](https://github.com/AdamISZ/3roundmusig4fun/blob/53e8b744314bc0842e6b373efee0a72dd47c9aab/musigparticipant.py#L70) is running multiple signing contexts (e.g. 3 signing contexts for N participants, each a different transaction spending out to a different party).
+Messages are multiplexed across the different signing contexts in parallel.

-The index 0 participant acts as a coordinator and starts off the process, after a delay, sending a key exchange message, which kicks off all the others.
-Once keys are exchanged they can all publish the address corresponding to $\sum \left(H(L,P_i) P_i\right) $.
-They then have to wait for the user to fund that address.
+The index 0 participant acts as a coordinator and starts off the process, after a delay, sending key exchange messages for each signing context, which kicks off all the others.
+Once keys are exchanged they can all publish the addresses corresponding to $\sum \left(H(L,P_i) P_i\right) $.
+They then have to wait for the users to fund those addresses.
+(And this is done N times in parallel).

-After the user funds the address he has to enter the funding details as per above.
-Then the `MS3AManager` object can kick off sending messages 1, 2 and 3 as described above.
+After the user funds the addresses he has to enter the funding details as per above.
+Then the `MS3AManager` objects encapsulated by the `MS3AParticipant` (N of them) can kick off sending messages 1, 2 and 3 as described above.

 Footnote:
 Since we are interested in investigating signature adaptors, especially multiple of them, it is a bit easier and safer to deal with a 3 round variant where **every user-generated point is committed to up-front** (i.e. it's somewhat in the spirit of 'don't roll your own crypto' to commit to everything at the start in those more whacky scenarios, so 3 round is a logical way to start for that.